Imperial Sand Dunes OHV Recreation Area

 FYI - A GPS is highly recommended when traversing into the dunes.
 Make sure to way point where you ve parked before heading out.

-Overall, Imperial Sand Dunes OHV Recreation Area is the 76th most popular OHV & 4wd jeep trail of all 102 OHV routes in California.
-Several of the better ohv/4wd trails are nearby Imperial Sand Dunes OHV Recreation Area including Glamis, Lark Canyon OHV Area, Ocotillo Wells State Recreation Area, Corral Canyon OHV Area, Superstition Mountain Open Area and Palomar Mountain Divide.
+Overall, Imperial Sand Dunes OHV Recreation Area is the 75th most popular OHV & 4wd jeep trail of all 100 OHV routes in California.
+Several of the better ohv/4wd trails are nearby Imperial Sand Dunes OHV Recreation Area including Glamis, Ocotillo Wells State Recreation Area, Corral Canyon OHV Area, Palomar Mountain Divide and Superstition Mountain Open Area.